vcync/modv.vcync.gl/docs/v3/guide/audioReactivity.md

 - Listening to VB CABLE's output:
   - 1. _In the Recording tab:_ Right click `CABLE Output` and select `Properties`
     2. _In the Listen tab:_ Check `Listen to the device` and select the Playback device to your speakers or headphones in the dropdown menu

-#### macOS

-Soundflower is open source and a free virtual audio device which can route audio between applications, download that [here](https://github.com/mattingalls/Soundflower/releases/).

-- Set the system audio to route through SoundFlower:
-  - 1. Open "Audio MIDI Setup" in `/Applications/Utilities/`
-    2. Create a new "Multi-Output Device" with the `+` button in the bottom left
-    3. Add "Soundflower 2ch" and any other device you'd like audio to output to (such as "Built-in Output" to listen to the audio)
-    4. Select your new Multi-Output Device in "System Preferences > Sound" to be the output

 #### Linux